La Cañada Flintridge, California: Climate

 The climate of La Cañada Flintridge is typical of a Southern California inland valley, with mild winters and hot summers.
 Spring often has hazy days, in contrast to the more persistently clear weather of fall.
 On average, the warmest month is August with high temperatures in the low to mid 90s and lows in the low 70s.
 December and January are the coolest months with typical highs in the low to mid 60s and lows in the low 40s.
 Rainfall occurs mostly during winter, averaging about 21 inches annually.
 Rainfall is rare in summer.

+During winter atmospheric river events, storm rainfall totals can be magnified by the orographic effect of the San Gabriel Mountains, producing intense runoff in the foothills where La Cañada is located.
+In December 1933 and January 1934, the La Cañada Valley was severely flooded in the Crescenta Valley flood (1933 and 1934).

 The moderating influence of the ocean (22 miles, 35 km, away) is limited due to the city's location inland from the intervening Santa Monica Mountains, the Verdugo Mountains, and the San Rafael Hills.
-Consequently, summers are generally hotter and winters often cooler than in coastal parts of metropolitan Los Angeles if winds are calm or blowing gently offshore.
+Consequently, summers are generally hotter and winters often cooler than in coastal parts of metropolitan Los Angeles, if winds are calm or blowing gently offshore.
 Occasional strong offshore winds, known as the Santa Ana winds, can bring particularly hot air in summer and fall as air from the desert plateaus crosses the mountains and descends, thus warming further by adiabatic heating.
 Summer and early fall temperatures are substantially cooler if the prevailing wind is persistently onshore.
 Occasionally during a winter storm, the upper elevations of the city may see trace amounts of snow.
-The small ski resorts Mountain High, Mount Baldy, and Mount Waterman are located about 30 mi to the northeast.
+Several ski resorts, Mountain High, Mount Baldy, and Mount Waterman, are located about 30 mi to the northeast.

 Demographics

+La Cañada Flintridge first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.

+2020

+The 2020 census reported the population of La Cañada Flintridge as 20,573, around the same level it has been since the 1970 census.
+As of 2024, the median household income was reported as $221,451.
+La Cañada Flintridge is considered among the wealthiest suburbs in America, based on income and home values.